Vaccine materials overview

 Acquiring vaccine ingredients

 All materials and ingredients are commercially available.
-Again, the vaccine is very simple and consists of five ingredients: peptide(s), chitosan, sodium triphosphate, sodium chloride, and water.
+Again, the vaccine is very simple and consists of the following ingredients: peptide(s), chitosan, sodium triphosphate, sodium chloride, dilute acetic acid (vinegar), and water.

 - Epitope/antigen peptides.
 Multiple vendor options are available for synthetic peptides.
 These peptides are small synthetically produced portions of viral sequences.